- ZERO HUNGER BY 2030

 Basis of these activities, Orkla has set ambitious targets to be achieved by 2025, such as reaching 50,000 farmers through improvement programs and adopting sustainable production of agricultural products, marine and animal raw materials.

 As part of Bayer's efforts to eradicate hunger, the company has decided to focus primarily on smallholders in developing countries and emerging economies, which account for 80% of the domestic food supply.

 These farmers face issues such as food shortages on a routine basis and live on the poverty line without advancing beyond subsistence agriculture.
 In order to remedy this, Bayer intends to develop tailor-made solutions to help farmers with problems such as loans, storage, transportation, and sales, as well as to provide training in modern agricultural practices.

 Bayer intends to extend this support to more than 100 million smallholder farmers in developing countries by 2030 as a means of improving local food supply production and reducing poverty in rural areas.th

 Technological breakthroughs and creativity are critical to tackling world hunger and reducing the time and cost necessary to achieve results.
 Moreover, we believe that blending purpose with profit promises companies a competitive advantage that meets modern customers’, employees’, and investors’ expectations.

-Aside from contributing towards achieving SDG 2’s ambitions, using creative techniques to make business more sustainable can reduce costs in the long-run, increase supply chain resilience, and improve a company’s brand image.
+Aside from contributing towards achieving SDG 2’s ambitions, using creative techniques and innovative technology allows business to drive sustainability and reduce costs in the long-run, increase supply chain resilience, and improve a company’s brand image.